lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    We can compare the PMF with we the imposed potential, and the agreement in again quite good despite the very short calculation time:
+    We can compare the result of the PMF with the imposed potential :math:`U`:

 .. figure:: ../figures/level3/free-energy-calculation/freeenergy-light.png
     :alt: Result of the umbrella sampling